 - Allows you to visualize data graphically

-- It's easier to analyse trends and patterns in the charts
+- It’s easier to analyse trends and patterns using charts in MS Excel

 - Easy to interpret compared to data in cells